 Students needing access to a WiFi hotspot and/or laptop can be provided one.

 Because you want to explore the benefits and risks of emerging technologies, including fairness, accountability, transparency, ethics, and security.

 Because you want to be a part of designing the future.

 Because you want to connect with others who share your interests.

 Because it is free!

 Artificial Intelligence (AI) presents amazing possibilities, but also looming threats for cybersecurity.
 AI can aid the detection of malicious attacks, but can also be used to make attacks more problematic.
 As AI-enabled systems enter into our most critical social institutions—such as for screening job applications, predicting criminal activity, or determining who receives loans—ill-conceived deployments and efforts to hack their intended uses pose serious threats to many fundamental rights.
 As AI becomes embedded within the systems and objects in our physical world, mitigating bias, discrimination, and threats to public safety become paramount.
-It is therefore critical that AI systems are built with attention to fairness, accountability, transparency, and ethics (FATE) principles.
+It is therefore critical that AI systems are built with attention to security, accountability, fairness, ethics, and transparency (SAFE-T) principles.
 This challenge requires more than a technological solution.
-Instead, responding to this challenge requires attention to each of the physical, social, and technological spheres AI touches—bringing together the fields of AI, cybersecurity, and social sciences to effectively understand and apply FATE principles in AI.
+Instead, responding to this challenge requires attention to each of the physical, social, and technological spheres AI touches—bringing together the fields of AI, cybersecurity, and social sciences to effectively understand and apply SAFE-T principles in AI.